j4k0xb/webcrack/CONTRIBUTING.md

 + renameFast(binding, 'b');
 ```

-### Following references instead of traversing the AST
+### Following References instead of Traversing the AST

 For example finding calls to a function `foo` (provided that you already have foo's NodePath):